boldflight/BibleConverter/test_EPUB/output/Hosea.md

 for my judgment will come forth like the light of the dawn.
 [6] For I delight in faithfulness, not simply in sacrifice;
 I delight in acknowledging God, not simply in whole burnt offerings.

+### Indictments Against the Cities of Israel and Judah

 [7] At Adam they broke the covenant;
 Oh how they were unfaithful to me!
 [8] Gilead is a city full of evildoers;